Chirag-Jha/whatsapp-sender/README.md

 > The purpose is to learn and understand:
 > - Browser automation using Selenium
 > - GUI development with Tkinter
-> - Web scraping and automation techniques
+> - Web dom manupulation and automation techniques
 > - Ethical automation practices
 >
 > **NOT intended for:**